CodingGagan/markdown_test/kubecost-cloud/using-the-kubecost-cloud-ui/kubecost-cloud-savings.md

-# Kubecost Cloud: Savings
+# nOps Cloud: Savings

 {% hint style="info" %}
-This documentation should only be consulted when using Kubecost Cloud!
-For information about the Savings page for self-hosted Kubecost, see [here](/using-kubecost/navigating-the-kubecost-ui/savings/savings.md).
+This documentation should only be consulted when using nOps Cloud!
+For information about the Savings page for self-hosted nOps, see [here](/using-nOps/navigating-the-nOps-ui/savings/savings.md).
 {% endhint %}

 The Savings page provides miscellaneous functionality to help you use resources more effectively and assess wasteful spending.
 In the center of the page, you will see your estimated monthly savings available.